ECUST-NLP-Lab/medicalHypernymy/README.md

 </table>

 ## English Corpus
 We extract terms which are labeled as "clinical finding" in SNOMED CT, and their children to construct positive hypernymy instances.
-We also take hyponymy, synonymy and unrelated pairs as negative instances.
+We also take hyponymy and unrelated pairs as negative instances.

 ## Chinese Corpus
 We select six Chinese healthcare websites, and extract hypernymy and synonymy relations between symptoms from semi-structured and unstructured data on the detail pages.
 We set hypernymy symptom pairs as positive instances, hyponymy, synonymy and unrelated symptom pairs as negative instances.